-TOOL I.2 GESI MINIMUM STANDARDS
+TOOL 1.2 GESI MINIMUM STANDARDS

 This tool provides a checklist for organizations to assess how well they are doing in addressing GESI issues within their programming and their organization as a whole.
 It is not enough to address GESI issues solely through programming.
 This tool is designed to help organizations assess nine areas where they should be meeting minimum standards necessary to advance equitable and inclusive development and emergency relief.
 The checklist covers issues of policy, capacity and culture, participation and partnership, budget, analysis, data collection, indicators, 'do no harm,' and accountability.
-Each issue has corresponding statements which serve as minimum standards.
-The checklist presented in Table I can serve as a baseline and monitoring tool to assess organizational progress.
-WV staff members can use this checklist to determine whether the standard has been fully met, partially met, or not met at all, as indicated by the columns for noting level of achievement and recommendations.
+Each issue has corresponding statements which serve as minimum standards.7 The checklist presented in Table 1 can serve as a baseline and monitoring tool to assess organizational progress.
+World Vision staff members can use this checklist to determine whether the standard has been fully met, partially met, or not met at all, as indicated by the columns for noting level of achievement and recommendations.

-Table I | GESI Integration Checklist
+Table 1 | GESI Integration Checklist

-STAI NDARDS AND ATTRIBUTES I=Yes 2=Partially 3=No Recommendations Stan dard I Adopt GESI policies in the workplace in an inclusive manner 1.1 A global GESI Policy (both in writing and accessible formats) is developed, disseminated, and used in all HQ, country, and regional offices.
-1.2 Policies and procedures ensure a gender equitable and socially inclusive working environment, including anti-harassment and nondiscrimination policies and consequences, maternity and paternity leave, flexible working conditions, provision of reasonable accommodations and lactation spaces.
-1.3 Human Resource policies for hiring practices include non-discrimination and diversity considerations.
-1.4 A policy is in place to protect program beneficiaries from sexual exploitation and abuse (SEA) by staff and partners.
-1.5 WV staff are introduced to WV's GESI policy and related HR policies during staff onboarding.
-Stan dard 2 Develop organizational culture and capacity building for GESI 2.1 Senior management undertakes responsibility for leading and implementing GESI policies and programming, evident in staff meetings, staff onboarding and training, adherence to HR policies, and support for GESI DME practices in program cycle.
-2.2 WV staff members have participated in at least one GESI training organized or led by WV Gender Advisors and/or Social Inclusion Advisors every 2 years.
-2.3 GESI-related roles and responsibilities are articulated in job descriptions, professional development plans, and performance evaluations.
-2.4 WV staff members are aware of a gender and/or social inclusion focal point, expert, or advisor whom they can call upon for assistance and expertise.
-2.5 Project staff have the necessary experience and competencies for gender and inclusion-responsive programming.
-2.6 There is an appropriate balance among project staff in term of gender at all levels, especially for field-based WV or partner staff.
-2.7 Persons with disabilities, and those from other marginalized groups work for WV and partners.
-Stan dard 3 Ensure GESI-sensitive participation and partnership 1 3.1 Program partners and relevant stakeholders are aware of and familiar with WV's GESI policies.
-3.2 Program partners are selected and vetted with consideration of their GESI policies and the diversity of their workforce and their ability to program with all groups.
+STAN IDARDS AND ATTRIBUTES 1=Yes 2=Partially 3=No Recommendations Stan dard 1: Adopt GESI policies in the workplace in an inclusive manner 1.1.
+A global GESI Policy (both in writing and accessible formats) is developed, disseminated, and used in all headquarters, country, and regional offices.
+1.2.
+Policies and procedures ensure a gender equitable and socially inclusive working environment, including anti-harassment and nondiscrimination policies and consequences, maternity and paternity leave, flexible working conditions, provision of reasonable accommodations and lactation spaces.
+1.3.
+Human Resource policies for hiring practices include non-discrimination and diversity considerations.
+1.4.
+A policy is in place to protect program participants from sexual exploitation and abuse (SEA) by staff and partners.
+1.5.
+World Vision staff are introduced to World Vision's GESI policy and related Human Resources policies during staff onboarding.
+Stan dard 2: Develop organizational culture and capacity building for GESI 2.1.
+Senior management undertakes responsibility for leading and implementing GESI policies and programming, evident in staff meetings, staff onboarding and training, adherence to HR policies, and support for GESI DME practices in program cycle.
+2.2.
+World Vision staff members have participated in at least one GESI training organized or led by World Vision Gender Advisors and/or Social Inclusion Advisors every 2 years.
+2.3.
+GESI-related roles and responsibilities are articulated in job descriptions, professional development plans, and performance evaluations.
+2.4.
+World Vision staff members are aware of a gender and/or social inclusion focal point, expert, or advisor whom they can call upon for assistance and expertise.
+2.5.
+Project staff have the necessary experience and competencies for gender and inclusion-responsive programming.
+2.6.
+There is an appropriate balance among project staff in term of gender at all levels, especially for field-based World Vision or partner staff.
+2.7.
+People with a disability and those from other marginalized groups work for World Vision and partners.
+Stan dard 3: Ensure GESI-responsive participation and partnership 3.1.
+Program partners and relevant stakeholders are aware of and familiar with World Vision's GESI policies.
+3.2.
+Program partners are selected and vetted with consideration of their GESI policies and the diversity of their workforce and their ability to program with all groups.